librarykrystal/art-portfolio/README.md

 ## Prerequisites

-This app was built with Node, React, and Material UI (and a full list of dependencies can be found in `package.json`).
+This site was built with Node, React, and Material UI (and a full list of dependencies can be found in `package.json`).

 Before you get started, make sure you have the following software installed on your computer: